How To Prepare Your Media for a Vub

 - How to make sure the two work well together

-What makes an appropriate Source Media video?
+What makes good Source Media?

 2. Choose a video that has one person in shot.